processone/docs.ejabberd.im/content/tutorials/mysql.md

 <!--

-Should we also show how to restart from scratch by removing old homebrew versions ?
+Should we also show how to restart from scratch by removing old Homebrew versions ?

 Here is how to do it: